 Scientists recommend we cut our animal protein intake by at least 40% in order to protect the planet.
 That’s 8 meals a week.
 Who’s in?
 I’m joining @howchangers to be #imperfectlyvegan through their campaign called #8meals

 Post your favorite plant-based recipes and tips and tag @howchangers to get featured.
 Learn more and get involved at habitsofwaste.org

-We asked how #8meals was working out and here’s
+We asked participants how #8meals was working out for them and here’s

 what we heard back: